 We are also accepting applications for raised beds: but you must fit the criteria for a raised bed (i.e. for people who have a disability/mobility problem that would make working a traditional plot difficult) and live in the borough of Southwark or Lewisham.

-There is a variety of plot sizes: mainly full-size or half-size traditional plots.
-The current rents are £40 per year for a full-size plot and £20 for a half-plot.
+For 2020/21 rents are £50 per year for a full-size plot and £25 for a half-plot.
 We also have six raised beds for people who have a disability/mobility problem that would make working a traditional plot difficult.
 These measure about 1 metre by 4 metres and are about 600mm high.
-The rent for each raised bed is £10 a year.
-Unfortunately the site is not fully accessible to people with mobility problems, as the paths are quite uneven and the slope is steep, but we are working to improve this and hope to provide wheelchair access to the lower part of the site eventually.
+The rent for each raised bed is £15 a year.
+Rents are reviewed annually.

-Although we encourage mulching to minimise water loss, you may need to visit every other day in summer to water and feed.
+Although we encourage mulching to minimise water loss, you will need to visit at least weekly in summer to weed, water and feed.
 We ask potential members to consider this time element seriously and only take on a plot if you can spare the time to work it effectively.
 Bear in mind, the soil is clay and can be heavy to work.

-We have a probation period of 3 months starting when someone takes on a new plot.
+We have a probation period of three months starting when someone takes on a new plot.
 Progress has to be demonstrated during that time, the amount obviously dependent on the time of year.
 If not enough work has been done, your licence will not be granted, your membership will be terminated and your plot will be re-let.

-As part of the licence, there is a requirement for plot holders to spend at least 6 hours a year helping out with communal tasks such as path upkeep, bramble trimming and other jobs that keep the whole site well-maintained for everyone to enjoy.
+As part of the licence, there is a requirement for plot holders to spend at least six hours a year helping out with communal tasks such as path upkeep, bramble trimming and other jobs that keep the whole site well-maintained for everyone to enjoy.
 We expect plot holders to participate and failure to do so may result in your membership being terminated and your plot being re-let.

-Apply to join the waiting list
+How to apply to join the waiting list

 If you would like to join the waiting list, please apply by email to firstname.lastname@example.org or by post to: OTHAS Membership Secretary, c/o 6 Ryedale, London, SE22 0QW.